Amet13/skv/docs/installation.md

 # Installation Guide

-This guide covers various ways to install `skv` on different platforms.
+This guide covers how to install `skv` on different platforms.

 ## Quick Install (Recommended)